 LEARNING AREA YEAR 10 (Units 1 & 2) (Units 3 & 4)

 Biology Biology Biology

-SCIENCE Earth and space science Environmental Science Environmental Science (not offered in 2022)
+SCIENCE Earth and space science Environmental Science Environmental Science

 Chemistry Chemistry Chemistry

 Physics Physics Physics

-Psychology Psychology
+Psychology Psychology Psychology

 All students entering Year 10 must complete at least one semester of science.
 Students can complete more than one semester of science but should not choose the same subject twice.

-If Unit 1 & 2 of Psychology is undertaken at year 10, a semester of science is still required.
+If Year 10 Psychology or Unit 1 & 2 of Psychology is undertaken at year 10, a semester of science is still required.